RobCranfill/Crandard/README.md

 The display is currently optimized for a Raspberry Pi with a 7-inch LCD display attached.

+The only files you need for your WeeWx installation are "skin.conf" and "index.html.tmpl"; the others are project files.

 Here's a pic of it in action (complete with low-voltage warning; I need a new power supply):

 ![Image of Crandard in use](crandard-in-use.png)